nain-F49FF806/rusty-pets/README.md

 ## How to play

+### Installation

-You can use these containers with Docker or Podman directly, but you'll have a much better experience with tools like distrobox/toolbx which neatly wrap the former for convenience.
+You can use these container images with Docker or Podman directly.
+But you'll have a much better experience with tools like distrobox/toolbx which neatly wrap the former for convenient local pet container usage.

-Install [distrobox] or [toolbx] according to install instructions on respective page.
+Install [distrobox] or [toolbx] according to install instructions on respective project page.
 We recommend distrobox, since it is supported on various host distributions and is easier to customize.
 Links: {[Distrobox install]} {[Toolbx install]}